-Worker is to bring any special/specific PPE they wear at work (e.g. glasses, earplugs, hardhat) to the testing appointment so they can be worn during testing.
+The worker is to bring any special/specific PPE they wear at work (e.g. glasses, earplugs, hardhat) to the testing appointment so they can be worn during testing.

 New workers who are eligible will be fit tested through the Occupational Medicine Unit (OMU) onboarding process.
-Recruitment staff are to send details of new workers to OMU via Fit testing inbox.
+Recruitment staff are to send details of new workers to OMU via CHS.FitTesting@act.gov.au.
 New workers who will work in areas managing COVID positive patients will be fit tested prior to commencing work, or prioritised ASAP.
 New workers will be classified as per priority list below and the worker contacted when an appointment is available for them.

 Accessing fit testing